richardyilin/High_Throughput_Component_Labeling_Engine/README.md

    | Fig. 3.
 Specifications |

 ### More details about the problem
    1. The input image is a 32x32 binary image as shown in Fig. 4.
-For the binary signal, 0 represents the background, and 1 represents the object for each pixel.
-We have to check if those pixels with value 1 are connected or not.
-The connected pixels represent to the same object.
-Those pixels are given with the same label ID from the same object.
+For the binary signal, 0 represents the background pixel, and 1 represents the foreground pixel.
+We have to check if those foreground pixels are connected or not.
+Connected foreground pixels must be given the same label ID.
 The number of label IDs can be created by ourselves.

    | ![](./figure/binary_image.PNG) |
    |:--:|